CLCStriders/striders/pages/committee.md

 ---

-The club is run on a volunteer basis and the committee is elected at the club AGM
+The club is run on a volunteer basis and the committee is elected at the club AGM.

 #### The Striders committee